Lake Oroville: Hydrology

 Lake Oroville and Oroville Dam are part of the Oroville–Thermalito Complex, a water infrastructure complex including the Hyatt Powerplant, Thermalito Diversion Dam and Powerplant, the Feather River Fish Hatchery, Thermalito Power Canal, Thermalito Forebay, Thermalito Pumping-Generating Plant, Thermalito Afterbay, and the Lake Oroville Visitors Center.

-The lake is fed by the North Fork, Middle Fork, West Branch and South Forks of the Feather River watershed.
+The lake is fed by the North Fork, Middle Fork, West Branch and South Fork of the Feather River watershed.
 This watershed drains an area of 3,611 sqmi.
 The North Fork and Middle Fork Feather Rivers comprise 3,222 sqmi of this area which includes portions of the foothill and mountain regions of the northern Sierra Nevada and southern Cascade Range.
 Storing over 3,500,000 acre.ft, it is the second-largest reservoir in California, after Shasta Lake.
 About one-third of the water released from the reservoir goes to uses between the Oroville and Sacramento–San Joaquin Delta.

 Lake Oroville plays an important role in flood management, water quality, and the health of fisheries affecting areas downstream like the Sacramento-San Joaquin River Delta.
 During the warm season, the primary source of streamflow is melting snow, occurring April 1 – July 31, and Lake Oroville receives about 40 percent of the annual total inflow.
 The lake's storage and releases are a key part of the hydropower and water-supply facilities of the Oroville Complex, the reason it's a pillar and major source of flexibility of the SWP.
 The downstream flow limits set by the USACE for Lake Oroville are 150,000 cuft/s north of Honcut Creek, 180,000 cuft/s above the mouth of the Yuba River, and 320,000 cuft/s south of the Bear River.

 The Federal Energy Regulatory Commission (FERC) licenses hydroelectric facilities such as the Edward Hyatt Power Plant at Oroville Dam.
 California's Department of Water Resources and stakeholders recently participated in a six-year renewal process for a 50-year hydroelectric license for the Oroville Facilities.
 This agreement commits the state to: restore salmon and steelhead habitat, improved river recreation and community benefits, and a fish passage study to determine and launch a project to enhance passage in the Feather and surrounding river basins.

 Due to federal flood control requirements, by mid-October each year, the lake's storage must be reduced to a specified level within the range of a maximum flood control pool of 750,000 acre.ft and a minimum of 375,000 acre.ft.
 Each day the allowable level within the range is recalculated using an index reflecting the watershed wetness and the anticipation of heavy runoff from incoming storms.
-As a wet season like 1997-98 progresses, the allowable storage tends to coincide with the maximum flood control pool.
+As a wet season like 1997–98 progresses, the allowable storage tends to coincide with the maximum flood control pool.
 The reservoir operators must balance the conflicting objectives of controlling the current flood event and preparing for a possible future one.